 The civil rights of registered sex offenders cannot be violated by the inappropriate use of the information found in the Megan’s Law registry.
 Registry information cannot be used to deny insurance, loans, credit, education, scholarships, or other benefits.
 When this occurs, a registered sex offender is entitled to enforce their own legal rights.

-South Jersey Sex Crime Defense Lawyers at the Law Offices of Robert N. Agre Protect the Rights of Individuals Accused of Sex Crimes
+A South Jersey Sex Crime Defense Lawyer at the Law Offices of Robert N. Agre Protects the Rights of Individuals Accused of Sex Crimes